core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 Replying to CoAP requests with a Response Code consumes resources from a server.
 For a server under attack it may be more appropriate to simply drop requests without responding at all.
+However, dropping requests is likely to cause also well-behaving clients to simply retry the requests.

 As with any other CoAP reply, a client should trust this Response Code only to extent it trusts the underlying security mechanisms